 Founded In 2009 by St. Louis native Jennifer Welch Cudnik, Ballet Initiative is a supplement to students' year-round training.
 We are not a studio.
 BI presents intensive ballet programs in which renowned guest artists are brought to our community to share their knowledge and teachings with the students here in Saint Louis.
 Students are exposed to new dance styles, new teachers and other dancers they may not know.
 Students are able to excel in new ways just by being exposed to these experiences.

-BI Director, Jennifer Welch Cudnik, is a native of St. Louis and studied with teachers Berkeley Evans, Nathalie LeVine, and Alexandra Zaharias.
+BI Director and co-founder, Jennifer Welch Cudnik, is a native of St. Louis and studied with teachers Berkeley Evans, Nathalie LeVine, and Alexandra Zaharias.
 At age 15, she moved to New York City to study on full scholarship at the School of American Ballet’s year-round program.
 There she studied under renowned teachers Stanley Williams, Kay Mazzo, Suki Schorer, Susie Pilarre, Antonina Tumkovsky, Elise Reiman, Helene Dudin, Richard Rapp, Olga Kostritsky, Andre Kramrevsky, Peter Martins, Violette Verdy, Jock Soto, Adam Luders, and Darci Kistler.
 She performed in ballets by George Balanchine, August Bournonville, and originated roles in ballets by Christopher Wheeldon and Damien Woetzel.
 Jennifer also trained under David Howard, Willy Burmann, and Nancy Bielski while in NYC.
-She spent summers training on full scholarship with the School of American Ballet, Pacific Northwest Ballet, and the State Ballet of Missouri (now Kansas City Ballet).
+She spent summers training on full scholarship with the School of American Ballet, Pacific Northwest Ballet, and Kansas City Ballet.